smartCoolDev/Angular-Jetty-test/README.md

 Thanks for kind attention for my test project.

 ## Frontend Server
-Run `npm start` for a dev server.
+Run `npm start` for a frontend server.

 ## Json-Server
-Run `npm run mock:server` for a dev server.
+Run `npm run mock:server` for a mock backend server.